 While in Barcelona, we stayed with dear friends.
 We can’t thank them enough for their wonderful hospitality.
 However, if we were staying in a hotel, I’d choose to stay in the city center because many of the famous sights are a short distance from each other.
 Sometimes, it only requires a short ride.

-You can be well-located in Barcelona if you stay in Eixample, Gothic Quarter, or El Born.
+Eixample, Gothic Quarter, or El Born are excellent locations to stay in Barcelona.
 The Eixample district holds some of the most impressive monuments of Barcelona, such as La Sagrada Familia, Casa Milà, and Casa Batlló.

 Top-notch: Ohla Eixample